 Trial period: IndieMade offers a free 30-day trial.

 Goimagine, like Etsy, provides a marketplace for craftspeople and artists who want to sell their handmade goods.
 Unlike Etsy, anyone who wants to sell on Goimagine has to comply with a stringent list of guidelines to ensure that their wares are actually handmade.
-In addition, Goimagine’s site says that the company donates all profits to two charities: Horizons for Homeless Children and Relief Nursery.
+In addition, Goimagine’s site says that the company donates all profits to four different charities.

-Goimagine offers four membership levels: Starter, Growth, Professional, and All Star.
+Goimagine offers three membership levels: Starter, Growth, and All Star.
 All levels include a shop on the site, a mobile app, and the ability to import from Etsy, along with several other features.
-The Professional and All Star levels add a private e-commerce website and domain integration, among other things.
+The All Star level adds a branded e-commerce website and domain integration, among other things.
 The fees do not include charges from whatever payment processor the seller uses.

 - Starter costs $2.50 / month plus a 5 percent transaction fee for a catalog of up to 25 items.